Over 90% of users saw increased regrowth or reduced hair loss in clinical trials

 Put simply, there’s no perfectly objective way to work out your hair type or determine which hair products are likely to give you the best results.
 Instead, the process is partly scientific and also partly subjective, with opinion and perception playing major roles.

 In general, the best way to know what hair type you have is to simply ask your stylist or barber for their opinion.
-They encounter all sorts of hair textures and types on a daily basis, and they’ll likely have a good idea of your hair’s type based on its relative thickness and density.
+These professionals encounter all sorts of hair textures and types on a daily basis, and they’ll likely have a good idea of your hair’s type based on its relative thickness and density.

-Depending on your hair’s texture, density and other characteristics, they may mention one of the following hair types.
+Depending on your hair’s texture, density, and other characteristics, they may mention one of the following hair types.

 Type 1: Straight Hair

-Type 1 hair is straight, with a tendency to become shiny or greasy, in part because the oil from your scalp travels down a straight follicle more quickly.
+Type 1 hair is straight, with a tendency to become shiny or greasy, in part because the natural oil from your scalp travels down a straight follicle more quickly.

 Type 2: Wavy Hair